elohr/jquery.popupForm/README.md

 # Popup Form

-jQuery Popup Form takes a regular html form element and converts it into a popup.
+jQuery Popup Form takes a regular html form element, converts it into a popup and converts request into AJAX request.
 Open it programmtically, or assign it to an existing link or button.
 It works on all major browsers (including mobile).
-You can specify several steps for easier completion.
+You can specify up to three steps for easier completion.
 Easily integrate it with external form validation plugins.

 ## Setup